 Then: Renowned interior designer Vern Yip started his career making $24,000 per year at an architectural firm, according to The Washington Post.

-Now: The Vern Yip Designs owner is also an author and a Washington Post columnist.
+Now: The Vern Yip Designs owner is also an author and an occasional Washington Post columnist.
 He’s collaborated with several brands to create home decor and accessory product lines.

 Known for: “Property Virgins” and “Flipping Virgins”

 Then: Before she joined HGTV, Egypt Sherrod worked in radio.
 She purchased her first investment property in her early 20s, then got her real estate license.

 Now: The national TV and radio personality, keynote speaker and author currently hosts “Flipping Virgins” and runs the Egypt Sherrod Real Estate Group.

 Known for: “Love It or List It, Too”

 Then: One of the most recognizable HGTV stars, Jillian Harris starred on “The Bachelorette” during the show’s fifth season.
 At the time, she had a successful restaurant design career.